JonMurphy/RPZ_add-on/README.md

 There is no web interface for this add-on.
  * **PS** - I need someone to assist with a WebGUI

-To run this add-on open the serial console, or the local terminal and access the IPFire box via SSH.
+To run this add-on, open the serial console, or open the local terminal to access the IPFire box via SSH.
 There are three simple scripts available for set-up:

 [rpz-config](RPZ%20wiki.md) - Create, remove or make an external RPZ file